Credits

 • Debts

-As you can see, there are many factors that can compromise your good history of credit card use.
-However, we’re here to provide you with the fastest and most effective ways of how to improve a credit score.
+As you can see, there are many factors that can compromise your good history of card use.
+Fortunately, there are also quite a few valid methods that can help you enhance your current rating, depending on your unique credit situation.
+Below, we’ll outline the fastest and most effective ways to improve a credit score.
 Whether you need to get it higher right now or want tips for keeping it high in the future, we’ve got you covered!

 Keep on Paying on Time

 A good credit history is all about consistency.
-On-time payments are always welcomed by all banks, and it is surely one of the best methods of how to build credit fast and keep it positive all the time.
-And this applies to any payment, be it utility bills, credit loans, taxes, etc. If you don’t want to keep your finances in mind all the time, you can set up automatic payments.
+On-time payments are always welcomed by all banks, and it is how you build a credit score fast and keep it positive all the time.
+This applies to any payment, be it utility bills, loans, taxes, etc. If you don’t want to keep your finances in mind all the time, you can set up automatic payments.
 This way, you will always be on time and raise your score.

 Pay Off Any Existing Debts